-• The actuarial function shall maintain a best-estimate reserving process that integrates planning, pricing and exposure information to establish a feedback loop between the reserving and underwriting processes.
-At least annually each class of business (including delegated business) shall be subject to a detailed reserve review where actuarial and statistical techniques are used to derive loss reserve estimates from the most recently available data, as well as current information on future trends in claims severity and frequency, judicial theories of liability and other factors.

-- The results of the actuarial reserve reviews shall be discussed quarterly with underwriting leaders for each product line and are monitored against the GAAP booked reserve estimates to ensure that in the aggregate, across all classes, booked reserves are considered adequate, as defined in the approved risk appetite. - In respect of individual claims and/or events where the potential for reserve development is material, reserve selections will be informed by an update of the loss circumstances provided by the claims team.
+- The actuarial function maintains a best-estimate reserving process that integrates planning, pricing and exposure information to establish a feedback loop between the reserving and underwriting processes.
+At least annually each class of business (including delegated business) shall be subject to a detailed reserve review where actuarial and statistical techniques are used to derive loss reserve estimates from the most recently available data, as well as current information on future trends in claims severity and frequency, judicial theories of liability and other factors. - The results of the actuarial reserve reviews are discussed quarterly with underwriting leaders for each product line and are monitored against the GAAP booked reserve estimates to ensure that in the aggregate, across all classes, booked reserves are considered adequate, as defined in the approved risk appetite. - In respect of individual claims and/or events where the potential for reserve development is material, reserve selections will be informed by an update of the loss circumstances provided by the claims team.
 For large events the initial loss estimates will be determined by the claims team with input from underwriting and exposure management as appropriate. - Oversight of loss provisions is provided by the Audit Committee, which meets quarterly to receive reserving information and discharge its oversight duties including monitoring reserve adequacy.
-Annually the actuarial function reports on the adequacy of loss provisions established both on a GAAP and economic basis through the Actuarial Function Holder Report provided to the Board. - The reserve risk profile is monitored against approved risk appetite statements quarterly by the Risk & Compliance committee. - Independent external actuaries annually prepare a statement of actuarial opinion and provide an audit opinion supporting that booked reserves remain within a reasonable range of best-estimates.
+Annually the actuarial function reports on the adequacy of loss provisions established both on a GAAP and economic basis through the Actuarial Function Holder Report provided to the Board. - The reserve risk profile is monitored against approved risk appetite statements quarterly by the Risk & Compliance committee.

+In addition to the Company's control framework described above, the Company's independent external actuaries annually provide an audit opinion as to whether the booked reserves remain within a reasonable range of best-estimates.
 External audit opinions are reported to the Audit committee.

-As determined by the Standard Formula, underwriting risk comprises 28.0% of the undiversified total SCR.
+As determined by the Standard Formula, underwriting risk comprises 29.0% (2019: 28.0%) of the undiversified total SCR.
 Whilst the primary activity of the Company is to underwrite (re)insurance business, significant levels of outwards reinsurance protection serve to materially limit the contribution of this risk to the overall risk profile of the Company.

-At 31 December 2019, the Company did not have any material accumulation risks.
+At 31 December 2020, the Company did not have any material accumulation risks.